-- 8 hrs ago Bacterial Vaginosis: Causes, Symptoms, Risk Factors, Diagnosis, Treatment & Prevention
+- 5 hrs ago Heat Exhaustion: Types, Symptoms, Causes, Risk Factors, Diagnosis, Treatment And Prevention

 Phlebitis is a condition which causes inflammation of the vein.
 If the inflammation is caused due to a blood clot, it's called thrombophlebitis and if the blood clot is deep inside the vein, it's called deep vein thrombosis (DVT).